-Create a new Google Cloud Storage (GCS) bucket, or provide an existing one to store files before loading data into your BigQuery.
+Create a new Google Cloud Storage (GCS) bucket or provide an existing one to store files before loading data into your BigQuery.

 Create a new service account under IAM & Admin>Service Accounts

-Add Service Account permissions as follows:
+Add Service Account permissions as specified below:

 Create a key for the service account with JSON as the type and store it.